-House Passes Most Significant Gun Bill In 2 Decades
+House Passes Sweeping Gun Bill

 There are exceptions.

 The background check does not apply to transfers between close relatives.
-A firearm could also be loaned to someone using it at a shooting range or for the purposes of hunting and trapping, unless there's a reason to suspect the gun will be used in a crime.
-Or the person receiving the gun is prohibited from possessing the gun under state or federal law.
+A firearm could also be loaned to someone using it at a shooting range or for the purposes of hunting and trapping, unless there's a reason to suspect the gun will be used in a crime or the person receiving the gun is prohibited from possessing the gun under state or federal law.

 A temporary transfer of a gun can also take place in situations where it's "necessary to prevent imminent death or great bodily harm."

-At a press conference ahead of its passage, the bill's sponsor Rep. Mike Thompson, D-Calif., called it a "historic time" adding that expanded background checks would "help save lives."
-He also highlighted the difficulty of getting gun control vote during the previous eight years the chamber was controlled by a Republican majority.
+At a press conference ahead of its passage, the bill's sponsor, Rep. Mike Thompson, D-Calif., called it a "historic time" adding that expanded background checks would "help save lives."
+He also highlighted the difficulty of getting gun control vote during the previous eight years, when the chamber was controlled by a Republican majority.

 "We were not able to get a single hearing or have a single vote in the House under the last majority.
 It's a new day," Thompson said.